-Three of the jobs on the above list were quick and easy to do.
+Three of the jobs on my To Do List were quick and easy to do.
 All they required was a phone call.
 For some reason, I kept putting them off.
 Until this morning.

 These were easy-to-knock-off jobs, yet I procrastinated.
 The sense of relief that I felt when I did complete them was remarkable.